PA Master Naturalist’s Notebook: June 3-17, 2024

 You wouldn’t guess from looking at this plant that it is in the same family as blueberries.
 Ghost pipes are white (and rarely pink or red) because they do not have chlorophyll and cannot photosynthesize to produce their own food.
 To get around this, they tap into the fungal network to obtain nutrients.
 On the other end, the fungus taps into a plant.
 In this way, the fungus acts as a bridge between the Ghost pipe and the plant that serves as the unwitting donor.
 Ghost pipes are associated with russula fungus, and russula are associated with beech trees.
 So, keep an eye out for the colorful russula mushrooms in this area.
 They have bright red caps and can grow to fairly large size.

 Notice the scales on the Ghost pipe stem – these are actually leaves.
-Interestingly, the flower faces downward until it is pollinated and fertilized, then the stem straightens, and the flower faces upward.
-Perhaps facing upward allows rain to help with seed dispersal.
+Interestingly, the flower faces downward until it is pollinated and fertilized.
+Once fertilized, the stem straightens, causing the flower to face upward, which aids in seed dispersal.
+Seeds are released through slits that open from the tip to the base of the flower and are dispersed by the wind.
 Ghost pipes do not last long so be sure to look for them the next time you’re on-site.
 These plants are hands off – if touched they will bruise, wilt and die.

 Location: Moss garden below the barn.